This article has been updated from a previous version.

-But within a few short years, without an adequate reserve fund, those amenities are going to look pretty crappy.
+But within a few short years, without an adequate condo reserve fund, those amenities are going to look pretty crappy.

-Knowing how to read the reserve fund document can help you spot red flags early — and will save you a lot hassle if a lawsuit is ever lodged against the building (it happens).
+Knowing how to read the reserve fund document can help you spot red flags early — and will save you a lot of hassle if a lawsuit is ever lodged against the building (it happens).

-The status certificate, etc.
+The condo status certificate

 The reserve fund is contained within a larger package called the status certificate.
 When you’re preparing to make an offer on a condo, this is the package you need to request.
 It’s one package that contains several attachments detailing the condo building’s financial situation.

 What is the ideal amount to have in a reserve fund?
 There really isn’t a set number.
 “It depends on how many units are in the condo and how old it is.
-A two year old building will have only started collecting funds two years ago,” says Rossi.
+A two-year-old building will have only started collecting funds two years ago,” says Rossi.
 As a newer building, it shouldn’t require extensive repairs.
-“In a 10 year old building, there might be $2.5-million.”
+“In a 10-year-old building, there might be $2.5-million.”